VitorTiberio/esp32_projects/README.md

 # Projects using ESP-32 #

 Hello!
+My name is Vitor Augusto Tibério.
+I'm an undergraduate student in Electrical Engineering at University of São Paulo (USP).
 This is my repository from my ESP32 projects!

 To acesses the informations, click on the link below:
 * Portuguese Version: Click Here